yForecasting/grafton/README.md

 **The use of this package does not guarantee compliance with the GDPR.
 This package only performs the steps described above.**

-This package is developed by the AI team at [VIVES University of Applied Sciences](https://www.vives.be/en/research/centre-expertise-business-management).
+This package is developed by the AI team at [VIVES University of Applied Sciences](https://www.vives.be/en/research/centre-expertise-business-management) and is used in our research on [demand forecasting](https://yvesrsagaert.wordpress.com/).

 ___